suffolklibraries/lgc/content/collections/events/south-street-kids.md

     content:
       -
         type: text
-        text: 'South Street Kids is a free creative media, music, radio and art project providing weekly sessions for young people to gain skills, confidence and to develop a strong voice in the communities that surround Westgate Ward and Ipswich.'
+        text: 'South Street Kids is a free creative media, music, radio and art project providing weekly sessions for young people to gain skills and confidence and to develop a strong voice in the communities that surround Westgate Ward and Ipswich.'
   -
     type: paragraph
     content: